mediacloud/nyt-news-labeler/README.md

 This is built with Python.

-On OSX I had to install hdf5 first with brew: `brew install hdf5`.
+On OSX I had to install brotli and hdf5 first with brew: `brew install brotli hdf5`.

 Do this to install all the Python dependencies.